imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ![740x1000 image](https://ik.imagekit.io/demo/img/plant.jpeg?tr=w-850,h-1000,c-at\_max\_enlarge)

 The entire image content and the aspect ratio is preserved.
 The output image dimensions are 740x1000.
-So the height is exactly what is requested, but the width is smaller than what was requested.
+So the height is exactly what is requested, but the width is smaller than what was requested.&#x20;

 {% endtab %}
 {% endtabs %}